PAIDiPaidThis.com

 Why funeral director fees vary 3x for the same service

 Funeral costs vary mainly because of the funeral director's own professional fee, which is not fixed by any authority and can differ sharply from firm to firm even for what looks like the same standard service.
-This fee is kept separate from disbursements, meaning the third-party costs like the crematorium charge or a burial plot that pass through at cost, and understanding that split is the fastest way to see where a bill can actually be shaped.
+This fee is kept separate from disbursements, the third-party costs like the crematorium charge or a burial plot that pass through at cost.
+Understanding that split is the fastest way to see where a bill can actually be shaped, because one part of the price is negotiable in practice and the other simply isn't.

 The quick version

-- Two firms in the same town can quote very differently for the Director's fee alone, even when the service looks identical.
+• Two firms in the same town can quote very differently for the director's fee alone, even when the service looks identical on paper.

-- National chains often carry higher overheads than local independents, and this shows up in a higher fee.
+• National chains often carry higher overheads than local independents, and this shows up in a higher fee rather than in better care.

-- Comparing the Standardised Price List from several firms is the most reliable way to see the fee gap.
+• Comparing the standardised price list from several firms is the most reliable way to see the fee gap, because it forces a like-for-like split.

 Published and surveyed prices